cmdruid/workshops/README.md

 # workshops

-A repository for workshop materials.
+A repository for my workshop materials.